deepstreamIO/deepstream.io-website/content/docs/40-client-js/00-client/index.md

 ```

 ### close()
 Closes the connection to the server.
+Using this method will prevent the client from reconnecting and authenticating again with the same instance of the client.

 ```javascript
 client.on('connectionStateChanged', connectionState => {